mrazomej/phd/src/chapter_04/section_04_fugacity.md

 ### Variable Repressor Copy Number ($\boldsymbol{R}$) with Multiple Specific Binding Sites ($\boldsymbol{N_S > 1}$) {#sec:ch4_sec04.2}

-In the main text, we consider the induction profiles of strains with varying $R$ but a single, specific binding site $N_S = 1$ (see Fig. 2.5).
-Here we predict the induction profiles for similar strains in which $R$ is varied, but $N_S > 1$, as shown in [@Fig:ch4_fig03].
-The top row shows induction profiles in which
+In the main text, we consider the induction profiles of strains with varying $R$ but a single, specific binding site $N_S = 1$ (see [@Fig:ch2_fig05]).
+Here we predict the induction profiles for similar strains in which $R$ is varied, but
-$N_S = 10$ and the bottom row shows profiles in which $N_S = 100$, assuming
+$N_S > 1$, as shown in [@Fig:ch4_fig03].
+The top row shows induction profiles in which $N_S = 10$ and the bottom row shows profiles in which $N_S = 100$,
-three different choices for the specific operator binding sites given by the O1, O2, and O3 operators.
+assuming three different choices for the specific operator binding sites given by the O1, O2, and O3 operators.
 These values of $N_S$ were chosen to mimic the common scenario in which a promoter construct is placed on either a low or high copy number plasmid.
 A few features stand out in these profiles.
 First, as the magnitude of $N_S$ surpasses the number of repressors $R$, the leakiness begins to increase significantly since there are no longer enough repressors to regulate all copies of the promoter of interest.
 Second, in the cases where